-A form of credit enhancement in which funds are reserved in a prescribed amount which can be drawn down as necessary to provide for cash flow deficiencies.
+A form of credit enhancement in which funds are reserved in a prescribed amount which can be drawn down as

 Leverage

 Using existing resources in exchange for a greater benefit.

 Limited Partnership

 A business organization in which there is at least one general partner responsible for management and personally liable for the acts of the partnership and at least one limited partner who serves as an investor and is liable to the extent of its investment.
 HOC uses limited partnerships as vehicles for its tax credit transactions with 3rd party investors as limited partners.